Board of Certification in Family Medicine Obstetrics®

 To be eligible to apply for initial board certification in family medicine obstetrics, an applicant must first satisfy the general requirements of the ABPS.
 These include being a graduate of a recognized U.S., Canadian, or international allopathic or osteopathic college of medicine, and holding a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.

-The Board of Certification in Family Medicine Obstetrics (BCFMO) has its own eligibility requirements for two distinct tracks, clinical practice and fellowship, which include:
+The Board of Certification in Family Medicine Obstetrics® (BCFMO®) has its own eligibility requirements for the two pathways, which include:

 Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31 of the eighth year.